developer-at-speer/stemsDAOMusicApp/README.md

 1. Login functionality for all popular social media platforms.
 2. Allowing users to upload the songs to select as their theme song.
 3. Allowing users to select dark/light theme.
-4. Since the platform already allowed web3 integration, allowing users to donate web3 coins to music creators.
+4. Since the platform already uses a web3 integration - allowing users to donate web3 tokens to music creators.
 5. Improvements to the seek bar: Adding standard music player functions like 10 seconds forward, 10 seconds back, the time elapsed and time left
 6. Building another player screen to show band details, song details, next song etc.